 The likes of William Dobell’s iconic Portrait of a Strapper, meanwhile, increased by more than half a million dollars.

-While the gallery is closed, the collection is available to view online here, while key works are represented in the unique Night Galleries project, which has seen interactive light installations placed in sites around the city including Market Street Steps, Kuwumi Place and Pacific Park.
+While the gallery is closed, the collection is available to view online here, while key works are represented in the unique Night Galleries project, which has seen interactive light installations placed in sites around the city at Kuwumi Place and Pacific Park.

 “Thanks to the generosity of Dr Roland Pope, whose initial bequest in 1945 formed the genesis of the collection, and subsequent donations from major benefactors, artists, the Newcastle Art Gallery Foundation, Newcastle Art Gallery Society and our community, we are honoured to be the custodian of the city’s collection with works of art of local, national and international importance," Lauretta said.